 (Cumming to Hall County Pipeline Project)

 The Cumming to Hall County Pipeline Project involves the installation of 29 miles of transmission pipeline.
 The pipeline corridor begins near an Atlanta Gas Light facility at Spot Road north of Cumming.
 It then continues north into Dawson County before turning east into Lumpkin and Hall Counties where it ends in the Thompson Bridge Road area south of Murrayville.
-Surveying and other pre-construction activities are currently underway.
-Construction is expected to begin in the second half of 2022.
+Pipeline installation got underway in Fall 2022 and will be completed in phases.
+The first section under construction is in a cross-country easement between the Spot Road/Highway 9 area in Forsyth County to an area south of GA Highway 53 in Dawson County.
+Construction on the next phase is planned to start in 2024 and will begin in Dawson County and continue north and east into Lumpkin and Hall Counties.
 Residents directly affected by the construction work will be notified prior to the work in their area.
 Surveying and other pre-construction activities are continuing in other sections of the pipeline corridor.